ppy/osu-wiki/wiki/Tournaments/NPC/2/en.md

    - When playing a FreeMod map, one player **must** have any kind of mod choices enabled.
 For the other player, enabling mods is optional.
 4. **NoFail will be enforced on all maps.**
 5. Each mappool has a specific size depending on the stage.
-   - **The Round of 32 and Round of 16 mappool will have 4 NoMod maps, and 2 of each for the remaining mod brackets.**
+   - **The Round of 32 mappool will have 4 NoMod maps, and 2 of each for the remaining mod brackets.**
+   - **The Round of 16 mappool will have 5 NoMod maps, and 2 of each for the remaining mod brackets.**
-   - **The Quarterfinals and the Semifinals mappool will have 5 NoMod maps, 3 DoubleTime maps, and 2 of each for the remaining mod brackets.**
+   - **The Quarterfinals mappool will have 5 NoMod maps, 2 FreeMod maps, and 3 of each for the remaining mod brackets.**
+   - **The Round of Semifinals mappool will have 5 NoMod maps, and 3 of each for the remaining mod brackets.**
-   - **The Finals and the Grand Finals mappool will have 6 NoMod maps, 3 FreeMod maps, and 4 of each for the remaining mod brackets.**
+   - **The Finals and the Grand Finals mappool will have 6 NoMod maps, 4 DoubleTime maps, and 3 of each for the remaining mod brackets.**
 6. Each mappool has 1 tiebreaker beatmap.
 7. The tiebreaker will be played under FreeMod conditions.
    - When playing the tiebreaker, there are no mod requirements.